 Noteworthy here is that administrators told the children’s parents they should remain silent.
 So the school was not allowed about to benefit.
 The statute did not shield the molestation.
 They said they wanted to avoid jeopardizing the criminal investigation.
 They asserted this could hurt the prosecution of teacher Raymond Firth.

 In 2012 the civil court jury unanimously arrived at a verdict against Firth and the district.
-This case could have come to a conclusion with 9 out of the 12 jury members.
-Firth handles part of the $4.5 million dollar judgment.
+This case could have concluded with 9 out of the 12 jury members.
+Firth handles part of the 4.5 million dollar judgment.

 The families said they do not expect the teacher will have the ability to pay.
 The appeals panel ordered the school district to pay for the families’ legal costs.
 Costs awards were separate from the jury award.

 The Insurance Company Made the Decision to Appeal, not the School

 Rick Grove is the Carlsbad Unified School assistant superintendent for personnel services.
 Because of legal issues, he was unable to comment much on the case.
 Most noteworthy is that most of the individuals involved in the incident left the school district.
 He also stated he was unable to comment on the legal issues on appeal.

 Thus, Grove said the San Diego County Office of Education was paying most of the costs.
 It operates in joint power authority funding most legal fees by member districts.
 A spokeswoman stated the decision to appeal wasn’t by the joint powers authority.